 the SRAS Provider fails to meet the Minimum Availability Requirement in respect of an SRAS for any Relevant Period; or

-one or more of the Individual Reliability Levels have not been met for any Contract Year.
+the SRAS Equipment Reliability level has not been met for any Contract Year.

-A termination notice given under paragraph (a)(iii) or (iv) must set out how compliance with the Minimum Availability Requirement or relevant Individual Reliability Level was measured.
+A termination notice given under paragraph (a)(iii) or (iv) must set out how compliance with the Minimum Availability Requirement or SRAS Equipment Reliability level was measured.

 Termination Notices